AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 The rules behave in the following manner:

 * the customer-declared rule name of any matching rules will be listed in the matches attribute.
-* the action attribute details whether the rules had the effect of blocking, allowing, or logging
+* the action attribute details whether the rules had the effect of blocking, allowing, or logging.
 * if the WAF is licensed and enabled, the waf attribute will list any waf rules (e.g., SQLI; note that this is independent from the customer-declared name) that were detected, regardless of whether the waf rules were listed in the configuration.
 * if no customer-declared rules match and no waf rules match, the rules attribute property will be blank.